jenmcgrath01/SelfControlDemo/README.md

    *npm run start

 Go to https://localhost:8000 on localbrowser to interact with the app.

+Go to https://localhost:3000/users or https://localhost:3000/license to interact with API (there are collections in Postman to test functionality of the API)

 Teardown scripts (stop.sh and teardown.sh) are in the basic-network folder.